top of page

 Mini Golfing

-Pigeon Forge is home to many mini golf courses.
+Pigeon Forge is scattered with mini golf courses.
 So many that you can't leave without taking a “swing” at one of them.
-I’m going to list a few of my favorites for you to choose from.
+Below is a list of my favorites for you to choose from.

-Professor Hacker’s Lost Treasure Golf.
-This location has two different course options with a giant waterfall in the center.
-A mining train gives you a ride to the first hole to amplify your experience.
+Professor Hacker’s Lost Treasure Golf has two 18-hole courses accented with a scenic waterfall and giant volcano.
+To top it off, a mining train gives you a ride to the first hole.

 The Track